The UniSC Gradutation Ceremonies celebrated the successes of the high performance student athletes as they finalised their time at UniSC.

 Lucy praises the High Performance Student Athlete Program.

-“The support system the High-Performance Sport offers allows athletes to train, compete and study all at the highest level without the concern of missing assessment dates, vital training sessions or competitions”.
+“The support system the High-Performance Program offers allows athletes to train, compete and study all at the highest level without the concern of missing assessment dates, vital training sessions or competitions”.

 When asked what she would tell her younger first-year student self, Lucy mentioned that students should start building their network early.